Personal Devices

 Michigan Medicine Email

-Michigan Medicine email be accessed from any web browser by visiting outlook.office.com and authenticating with your Michigan Medicine password and Duo.
-Additionally, you can use our Windows Virtual Desktop service to access the full Outlook client.
+Michigan Medicine email be accessed via Windows Virtual Desktop or the Outlook virtual application.
 For more detailed information on the ways to access Michigan Medicine email on a personal computer, see the Help Center knowledge article: How to access your Michigan Medicine mailbox from a personally owned PC or Mac.

 Supported Software and Services